bembit/sql-query-builder-nodejs/README.md

 ### todo

+A validation would be great so we couldn't spam empty SELECT * queries.

+- [ ] add order by default _id ?

 - [x] added lots of UI shit as usual

 - [ ] import should validate IDs, and ignore if they are already in localstorage